 Attracted by the possibility of obtaining academic credits for studies carried out in Mexico, an increasing number of American veterans, with the support of the G.I.
 Bill, found a place in San Miguel, either to live, or to return frequently, even bringing friends with him, thereby further strengthening the city's economy.

 G.I.
-Bill Continues to Attract Veterans Today
+Bill Continues to Attract Veterans to San Miguel de Allende Today

 Today, seventy years after its founding, the Instituto Allende continues to be on the list of schools that the G.I.
 Bill offers to its affiliates.
 Each semester American war veterans attend seeking to learn or improve their Spanish, or take some of the many art courses the Institute offers.
 Currently the Instituto Allende offers G.I.
 Bill the Full Immersion Spanish course, which includes not only regular grammar and conversation classes, but also educational games, discussion workshops on music and movies in Spanish, as well as lectures and field trips to historical and tourist places in Mexico, which makes learning the language a fun and interesting experience.